Estimated reading time: 13 minutes

 However, we enjoy trying new recipes, especially from your blog.

 One of our favourite recipes is your Sweet and Sour Meatballs with Pineapple over brown rice.

-Currently, we have $800 budgeted for groceries each month, but I feel it is too much for a retired couple.
+We have $800 budgeted for groceries each month, but I feel it is too much for a retired couple.

 How much should a retired couple spend on groceries?

 Thanks for any tips, and we love reading your blog.